 GeneCards Summary for CAMK2B Gene

-CAMK2B (Calcium/Calmodulin-Dependent Protein Kinase II Beta) is a Protein Coding gene.
+CAMK2B (Calcium/Calmodulin Dependent Protein Kinase II Beta) is a Protein Coding gene.
 Diseases associated with CAMK2B include phencyclidine abuse.
 Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Development Endothelin-1/EDNRA signaling.
-GO annotations related to this gene include actin binding and calmodulin-dependent protein kinase activity.
-An important paralog of this gene is DCX.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK2B Gene